0xPoe/talks/slides.md

 [^1]: [Cargo Deny](https://embarkstudios.github.io/cargo-deny/)

 <!--
-Another powerful linter is Cargo Deny.
+Another powerful linting and policy enforcement tool I’d like to introduce is Cargo Deny.

-As an open-source project, TiKV has strict requirements on dependency licenses.
+As I mentioned earlier, TiKV is an open-source project, and we have strict requirements when it comes to dependency licenses.

-With Cargo Deny, we define allowed licenses and automatically check dependencies against that list.
+With cargo-deny, we can explicitly define an allowlist of acceptable licenses.
+Cargo Deny then automatically checks all dependencies against this list.

-It also helps enforce sourcing policies, such as only allowing dependencies from certain organizations.

-We also use it to monitor security vulnerabilities in dependencies.
-The documentation has more details.
+This is extremely useful, because doing this manually would be very difficult.
+Every time you introduce a new dependency, you’d have to remember to check its license—and not every contributor or developer is aware of these requirements.

+Beyond license checks, Cargo Deny also helps us enforce supply-chain policies.
+For example, we forbid unknown Git dependencies and unknown registries, except for the default registry.

+We also restrict Git dependencies to only trusted organizations, such as PingCAP and RustLang.

+This helps us avoid accidentally depending on untrusted third-party code.

+Overall, Cargo Deny is a very powerful tool for maintaining large open-source projects with strict license and security requirements.
+And it provides many other useful features that are worth exploring.
 -->

 ---